Indiana-Crossroads-Of-America/website/README.md

-> Trying to experiement with I:COA?
+> Trying to experiment with I:COA?
 [See our official documentation.](https://github.com/Indiana-Crossroads-Of-America/indiana-crossroads-of-america/wiki)

 ### Branch: Dev